noodldocs/noodldocs.github.io/2.4/guides/navigation/web-navigation/basic-navigation/README.md

 ## What is Web Style Navigation?

 Noodl supports two types of navigations: App style navigation and Web style navigation.
+This guide covers the Web style navigation using the **Page Router** and **Pages**.

 On a high level the main differences are

 -   Web Style: